spyre-project/spyre/README.md

 ### `--set-hostname=NAME`

-This option sets the hostname that will be used in the log file and in the report.
+Explicitly set the hostname that will be used in the log file and in the report.
+This is usually not needed.

 ### `--loglevel=LEVEL`

-This option sets the log level.
+Set the log level.
 Valid: trace, debug, info, notice, warn, error, quiet.

 ### `--report=SPEC`